mgmarti/liri-node-app/README.md

 ---
 1. search-songs

-    Function takes the command (search-songsclear) and the userInput (artist), and returns the artist name, album, and song preview link.
+    Function takes the command (search-songs) and the userInput (artist), and returns the artist name, album, and song preview link.

      ![image of search-songs](/images/search-songs.gif)